apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-kubeblocks-to-0.9.1.md

 4. Upgrade KubeBlocks.

     If the KubeBlocks you are running uses the image registry `infracreate-registry.cn-zhangjiakou.cr.aliyuncs.com`, it is recommended to explicitly configure the image registry during the upgrade.
+Refer to [FAQ](./faq.md#specify-an-image-registry-during-kubeblocks-upgrade) for how to specify an image registry during the upgrade.

     Setting `admissionWebhooks.enabled=true` enables the webhook, supporting the multi-version conversion of the ConfigConstraint API.